Welcome to today's edition of the Rush 24-7 podcast.

 If his name were Rumsfeld, I think we know where the story would be headed.

-Colonel Schaefer said in an interview on Monday night that the uh Abel Danger group had identified the terrorist ringleader Mohammed Atta and three other future hijackers by name by mid-2000, trying to arrange a meeting that summer with agents of the Washington field office of the FBI to share its information.
+Colonel Schaefer said in an interview on Monday night that the Abel Danger group had identified the terrorist ringleader, Mohamed Atta, and three other future hijackers by name by mid-2000, tried to arrange a meeting that summer with agents of the Washington Field Office of the FBI to share its information.

-But he said military lawyers forced members of the intelligence program to cancel three scheduled meetings with the FBI at the last minute, which left the Bureau without information that Colonel Schaeffer said might have led to Mr. Otta and the other terrorists while the September 11th attacks were still being planned.
+But he said military lawyers forced members of the intelligence program to cancel three scheduled meetings with the FBI at the last minute, which left the Bureau without information that Colonel Schaefer said might have led to Mr. Atta and the other terrorists while the September 11th attacks were still being planned.

 I was at the point of near insubordination over the fact that this was something important, that this was something that should have been pursued, Colonel Schaefer said of his efforts.